cindyledev/freeCodeCamp/README.md

 - Reuse Patterns Using Capture Groups
 - Use Capture Groups to Search and Replace
 - Remove Whitespace from Start and End

+### Basic Data Structures

+- Copy an Array with the Spread Operator